Do you struggle with the appearance of your yellow, stained, or discolored teeth?

 - Smoking- the use of any tobacco product stains teeth.
 Smoking, chewing, or vaping can cause teeth to yellow in color making your smile look older than you are.
 If you have recently quit smoking consider teeth whitening to freshen your smile and take years off your appearance.

 - Diet- if you drink coffee, red wine, or eat a highly acidic diet, your smile may yellow over time.
 These stain-causing food and beverages wear away at the top enamel of the teeth leaving the underlayer, known as dentin, exposed.
 Dentin is naturally yellow in color and can give your teeth a yellowish appearance.
-In the office or take home professional whitening kits can whiten and brighten your smile.
+In the office or take-home professional whitening kits can whiten and brighten your smile.

 - Injury- if you have a dark black or brown spot on a tooth caused by trauma or injury porcelain veneers or a dental crown can be used to restore your tooth.
-Dental veneers provide natural looking, permanent results.
+Dental veneers provide natural-looking, permanent results.

 - Overexposure to fluoride- if you have bright white patches on some of your teeth, this may be the result of overexposure to fluoride during the development of your teeth.
 In some cases, teeth whitening can be successful in evening out the color of your smile, but in some cases, bonding or veneers may be required.

 - Medications- certain medications, typically certain antibiotics can cause permanent spots of discoloration on your teeth.
-Discoloration caused by medications tend to be brownish in color and splotchy.
+Discoloration caused by medications tends to be brownish in color and splotchy.
 This type of discoloration is often resistant to professional whitening gels and requires dental bonding or veneers to cover the stain.